-In April and May of 2020, the Association received two payments from the U.S. Department of Health and Human Services as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act Provider Relief Fund of approximately \$145,000.
-This one-time stimulus funding does not require repayment but is intended to be used to cover unreimbursed expenses or lost revenue due to the COVID-19 pandemic.
-Management intends to utilize proceeds for purposes consist with the terms and conditions for fund use established for the CARES Act Provider Relief Fund.
-These amounts have been recognized as operating revenue for the year ended June 30, 2020, as it was applied to lost revenue and eligible expenses during the year.

 In May of 2020, the Association received a third payment from the U.S. Department of Health and Human Services as part of the CARES Act Rural Testing Relief Fund of approximately \$49,000.
 This one-time stimulus funding does not require repayment but is intended to be used to cover COVID-19 testing and other COVID-19 related expenses.
+This amount was considered unearned revenue and was recorded as a liability as of June 30, 2020.
+Management utilized proceeds for purposes consistent with the terms and conditions for fund use established for the CARES Act Rural Testing Relief Fund during the fiscal year ended June 30, 2021, and included these funds with grant revenues.

-Management intends to utilize proceeds for purposes consist with the terms and conditions for fund use established for the CARES Act Rural Testing Relief Fund.
-This amount is considered unearned revenue and is recorded as a liability as of June 30, 2020.
-The Association expects to apply these funds to eligible expenses during the fiscal year 2021.
+In June of 2021, the Association received a fourth payment from the U.S. Department of Health and Human Services as part of the CARES Act Rural Testing Relief Fund of \$100,000.
+This one-time stimulus funding does not require repayment but is intended to be used to cover COVID-19 testing and other COVID-19 related expenses.
+Management intends to utilize proceeds for purposes consistent with the terms and conditions for fund use established for the CARES Act Rural Testing Relief Fund.
+This amount is considered unearned revenue and is recorded as a liability as of June 30, 2021.
+The Association expects to apply these funds to eligible expenses during the fiscal year 2022.